2025 GB3 Championship: Second half

 The penultimate round at Donington Park saw Ninovic and Seewooruthun share pole positions and front rows in qualifying.
 Ninovic started race one leading into Redgate and extended his margin before a safety car when Fortec's debutant Liam McNeilly spun into the gravel trap.
 Ninovic rebuilt his advantage after the restart while Lisle and Fairclough exchanged third.
 Lisle eventually prevailed, and a later incident for Al Azhari brought a second safety car that ended the race under neutralisation.
 Race two began with Ninovic jumping the start, earning a ten-second penalty, but he pulled clear either side of a brief safety car and stretched his margin sufficiently to retain victory once the penalty was applied, with Seewooruthun second and Fairclough third.
 Hillspeed's Lucas Fluxá led throughout the reversed-grid finale as an opening-lap collision caused a lengthy caution.
 Fluxa stayed ahead to beat JHR's Bart Harrison and McNeilly, while Ninovic rose to seventh to seal the championship title by moving 113 points clear of Heuzenroeder.

+GB3 debuted at Monza for its season finale, and champion Ninovic claimed another two pole positions.
+In race one, he retained the lead at the restart after an opening-lap red flag triggered by multiple incidents.
+A brief safety car followed a spin for Elite's Bianca Bustamante, and Ninovic headed a six-car train thereafter before edging clear on the final lap to defeat Heuzenroeder and Pradel.
+Race two began with after contact that forced Ninovic, Lisle and Fairclough to miss the first chicane and reshuffled the order.
+Further collisions eliminated eight drivers as Fairclough was able to claim the lead from Ninovic throughout successive restarts.
+He stayed ahead to take victory in front of Ninovic and Pradel.
+Hillspeed's debutant Maxim Rehm prevailed in the reversed-grid finale after passing Tarnvanichkul early on and resisting Fairclough and Pradel in a long slipstream train, sealing his first victory.
+Heuzenroeder recovered to sixth to secure second in the standings, while Ninovic rose from 19th to seventh to conclude the season on 524 points.

+Across the season, Ninovic established clear superiority both in one-lap and race pace, taking nine wins, ten pole positions and two additional podiums to secure the title by 148 points, the largest margin in several years.
+Thirteen different drivers won races, among them a dominant double win for Slater in the opening Silverstone round, while further maiden victories for Le, Al Azhari, Tarnvanichkul, Fluxá and Rehm underlined the depth of the field.
+Frequent reversed-grid unpredictability and changing weather at Spa produced several standout recoveries, and incidents at Zandvoort, Silverstone and Monza contributed to a high number of safety-car-affected races.
+Despite this variability, Ninovic’s run of front-row starts and controlled race-management proved decisive, ensuring that no full-season rival - Heuzenroeder, Pradel or Fairclough among them - could mount a sustained challenge as the championship was settled with a round to spare.